KCFD Communications Specialist/Paramedic dies from complications of COVID-19

-KANSAS CITY, MO (KCTV) – Another Kansas City Fire Department employee has died from the coronavirus.
+KANSAS CITY, MO (KCTV/KSMO ) -- Another Kansas City Fire Department employee has died from the coronavirus.

 On Saturday, KCFD Fire Captain Robert “Bobby” Rocha died after a battle with COVID-19.